jleary/Linux-Fake-Background-Webcam/README.md

 configuration files yourself.

 ### Node.js
-You need to have Node.js.
+You need to have Node.js if you plan on using the tensorflow/bodypix back end.
 Node.js version 12 is known to work.
 To install Node.js, please follow the instructions at [NodeSource](https://github.com/nodesource/distributions/blob/master/README.md).

 ## Installation